openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

   .. note:: In addition to the following exercises and tools, Open edX offers the :ref:`Notes tool<Notes Tool>`.
-The Notes tool allows learners to highlight and make notes about what they read in the courseware.
+The Notes tool allows learners to highlight and make notes about what they read in the course.
 This tool is not available for courses on edx.org.

 .. list-table::